1930 Syracuse Orangemen football team

-The 1930 Syracuse Orangemen football team represented Syracuse University in the 1930 college football season.
+The 1930 Syracuse Orangemen football team represented Syracuse University as an independent during the 1930 college football season.
 The Orangemen were led by first-year head coach Vic Hanson and played their home games at Archbold Stadium in Syracuse, New York.
 Hanson was previously an All-American football and basketball player for the Orangemen in the 1920s, and was hired as coach after serving as an assistant in 1928 and 1929.